WilliamFalci/Prisma-Cluster/README.md

 ## What is Prisma Cluster?

-Prisma Cluster is an Full Stack Service Manager, usign the Next-Generation ORM [Prisma](https://github.com/prisma/prisma) and the Powerfull of [Jayson RPC](https://github.com/tedeh/jayson) + Dockerized Postgres, Prisma Cluster allow you to create an cluster of Database with:
+Prisma Cluster is an **Full Stack Service Manager**, using the Next-Generation ORM [Prisma](https://github.com/prisma/prisma) and the Powerfull of [Jayson RPC](https://github.com/tedeh/jayson) + Dockerized Postgres, Prisma Cluster allow you to create an cluster of Databases with:

 - (Optional Slave DB connected with external Parent DB)
 - Unique Database per service with specify user / credentials